 “I locked myself inside the house and remained silent.
 I could hear people shouting; ‘Omwana agudde mu toilet mutuyambe’.
 I remained safe inside my house because nobody suspected me to be the owner of the baby.
 The neighbours would not think of me throwing my baby away because Seeka provided everything for me; I even gave some things to them.
 And as I was hiding in the house for three days, they would have thought I was not around.

-“I heard the Police car siren; I climbed the table and looked through the vent (kamooli), and saw the firemen arriving.
-They worked very fast, and my baby was saved.
+“I heard the Police car siren; I climbed the table and looked through the vent (kamooli), and my baby was saved.
 I saw a woman carrying a basin of water to wash it and she said, ‘Bambi, kyi girl’.

 “It was at this time I learnt that I had delivered a baby girl.
 I felt guilty a bit.
 People started abusing the owner of the baby with all sorts of words, not knowing that she was just around the corner.